SiddyHub/DaprAksDeploy/README.md

 ## Note

-The Deployment Scripts are alreay provided with the solution files
+The Deployment Scripts are alreay provided with the solution files under Deploy folder

 ## Set up Kubernetes (AKS) with dapr